 But, you might be developing software to go in an entertainment system.
 So, you’d want to dismiss false positives quickly.
 You only want to look at true positives.

-Likewise, a false negative for one company might not be false for another.
+Likewise, false negatives for one company might not be false positives for another.